-Wine bottles may get a lot more of the spotlight when it comes to label design, but a recent trend to home breweries and the growing popularity of small run craft beers is opening up a whole new world in beverage label design.
+The label is the beverage bottle's shopfront, where it displays its logo design (opens in new tab) or handmade cursive fonts (opens in new tab) in order to attract custom.
+Wine bottles may get more of the spotlight when it comes to label design, but a recent trend to home breweries and the growing popularity of small run craft beers is opening up a whole new world in beer label design.

 Inspiration for beer labels, and in this case even a beer's name, can come from anywhere.
 The folks at The Tenfold Collective mined fables and fairytales for design and naming ideas to create the labels for the Grimm Brothers series of ales.
 In the case of Magic Mirror, they incorporated a reflective label in order to conjure up the ghostly figure in the reflection.

 09. Cervecería Sagrada